 Both heads also show different stages of decay, with emphasis on the laceration on the neck from the guillotine.

 This painting is part of a series of portraits that Théodore painted before his demise.
-This series consisted of me and women who have become mentally ill due to their pursuant of their vices.
+This series consisted of women who have become mentally ill due to their pursuant of their vices.